reiver/guide-onboarding/README.md

 But you should also read this whole document so you understand this check-list.

+---

+Congratulations! — a **new person** is joining the company.

+After a recruiting process, interviews, an offer being given, and an offer accepted, a **new person** is joining the company.

+**What happens next?**

+With some companies, the **new person** shows up, and they have to figure out things on their own.
+A **new person** who goes through this might struggle for a year!

+We don't want this problem.

+We want to make the **new person** productive as quickly as possible.

+Thus, this **guide** gives you instructions on a way to make that happen.

 ----

 There are some things that need to happen _BEFORE_ the **new person** joins, and there are things that need to happen _AFTER_ the **new person** joins.